RhezaMaretta/RhezaMaretta/memo/thoughts.md

 *   **Contribution guidelines**: Clearly outline how to contribute, including code style, testing, and pull request process.
 *   **Project roadmap**: Share future plans, feature requests, and priorities for community engagement.

+Automate dependency updates with Dependabot.

+Consider adding a CI/CD pipeline for automated testing and deployment.